vesoft-inc/nebula-docs/docs-2.0/5.configurations-and-logs/2.log-management/audit-log.md

 ## Configure audit logs

-You need to configure the configuration of the graph service to view audit logs.
+You need to configure the graph service file to view audit logs.
 The default file path of configuration is `/usr/local/nebula/etc/nebula-graphd.conf`.

 !!! note